Today’s Wonder of the Day was inspired by Eddie. Eddie Wonders, “how does an engine work on a car” Thanks for WONDERing with us, Eddie!

 When your body needs fuel, you feed it food.
-When your car needs fuel, you “feed” it gasoline.
+When your car needs fuel, you “feed" it gasoline.
 Just like your body converts food into energy, a car engine converts gas into motion.
+Some newer cars, known as hybrids, also use electricity from batteries to help propel a vehicle.

 The process of converting gasoline into motion is called "internal combustion."
 Internal combustion engines use small, controlled explosions to generate the power needed to move your car all the places it needs to go.